ossf/fuzz-introspector/doc/sphinx/source/installation-instructions/installation.rst

 a user perspective, however, the disadvantage is that there is less information in the AST than in the compiled code.

-The easiest way to getting started with Fuzz Introspector for Python is to build one of the test cases bundled in the Fuzz Introspector repository.
+The easiest way to get started with Fuzz Introspector for Python is to build one of the test cases bundled in the Fuzz Introspector repository.
 We do this using the following steps starting from the root of the Fuzz Introspector
 repository: